emfurst/DWS-interactions/README.md

 ## Usage

-The functions mie_scattering and rayleigh_scattering calculate light scattering properties for scatterers, including scattering intensities and photon mean-free path.
-The input parameters are the particle and medium refractive indeces, particle radii, and incident light wavelength along with the desired structure factor model.
+The functions `mie_scattering` and `rayleigh_scattering` calculate light scattering properties for scatterers, including scattering intensities and photon mean-free path.
+The input parameters are the particle and medium refractive indices, particle radius, and incident light wavelength, along with the desired structure factor model.
 The default is to assume non-interacting particles by setting the structure factor S(q)=1.
-See the documentation within scattering.py for further details.
-Examples are given below and example scripts can be found in the "Examples" folder.
+See the documentation within `scattering.py` for further details.
+Examples are given below and example scripts can be found in the `Examples` folder.

 ## Examples